 guide.

 Streamstraight requires your frontend client to securely connect via a short-lived JWT token.
-Add a route to your server that fetches this token using our SDK.2: Add Streamstraight to your client
+Add a route to your server that fetches this token using our SDK.

-First, install the Streamstraight client SDK to your app:streamId you generated on the server and a function that fetches a fresh JWT from your backend.
+Next, we’ll need to connect to Streamstraight from your client so that we can receive the stream.
+Provide the SDK with the streamId you generated on the server and a function that fetches a fresh JWT from your backend.

 integrate directly into that abstraction!
 Please refer to these